What is the Property Damage Statute of Limitations in Indiana?

 Extending the Lawsuit Filing Deadline in Indiana

-For most kinds of civil lawsuits in Indiana -- including property damage claims -- a number of situations could effectively extend the lawsuit filing deadline as laid out in the statute of limitations.
+For most kinds of civil lawsuits in Indiana—including property damage claims—a number of situations could effectively extend the lawsuit filing deadline as laid out in the statute of limitations.

-And if the defendant conceals the property damage from the property owner, the statute of limitations clock doesn't begin to run until the owner discovers what happened.
+If the defendant conceals the property damage from the property owner, the statute of limitations clock doesn't begin to run until the owner discovers what happened.
 (Indiana Code section 34-11-5-1.)

 Make the Most of Your Claim